 Weston-Super-Mare is Somerset’s second largest town.
 It’s 25 miles south west of Bristol and has one of the longest beaches in the UK, two very good reasons for choosing a new home here.
 It sits on the coast just below the Mendip Hills and has amazing views across the River Severn to Cardiff in South Wales.
 Weston-Super-Mare’s location close to the motorway network and the city of Bristol, means that it’s a popular commercial and residential choice.
 There’s a strong visitor economy here too, as the town has been a much-loved seaside resort since Victorian times.

 There’s always a feel-good factor living by the sea, especially for families, and you’ll certainly have that.
-At the same time Weston-Super-Mare is well connected for travel into Bristol for work and it’s a very popular base for commuting.
-The local amenities are boosted by tourism, and so there are plenty of shopping options and seasonal attractions.
+At the same time Weston-Super-Mare is well connected for travel into Bristol for work and it’s a very popular base.
+The local amenities are boosted by tourism, so there are plenty of shopping options and seasonal attractions.
 Weston General Hospital is a great resource for the town and its residents.

 Going to school

 A family-friendly town of this size has a wide choice for children of all ages.
 Weston College completes the picture, with further and higher education options, and of course there are opportunities in Bristol too.